International Advisory Board (IAB)

 Dr. Herman Selderhuis

 Dr. Herman Selderhuis is a Dutch theologian.
-He is currently professor of church history and church polity at the Theological University of Apeldoorn.
+He is currently a professor of church history and church polity at the Theological University of Apeldoorn.

 Rev. Dr. Thomas